-Simply put, exchange rate movements affect exports in two ways.
-One, it is rate depreciation and the other is rate variability (risk).
+It can be paradoxical!
+With weakening of domestic currency exports get boosted and imports become more expensive.
+In the case of exports, there is mainly an earning of foreign currency by moving goods outside the country.
+Exchange rate movements affect exports in two ways.
+One in terms of rate depreciation and the other in terms of rate variability (risk).
 Where, depreciation raises exports on the other hand, its associated exchange rate risk can offset the positive effects.

 Depreciation lowers the foreign currency price or export exchange rates and this thereby increases the quantity of exports and the export revenue in domestic currency.
-Conditions may exist however where export revenue falls.
-Highly inelastic foreign import demand actually leads to falling export revenue.
-Ambiguity take precedence when export production incorporates high import content, since the domestic cost or price of exports rises with depreciation.
-At such times, appreciation and exporters tend to price to market, lowering their domestic currency price to maintain export market share.
+Highly inelastic foreign import demand can actually lead to falling of the export revenue.
+There can be high ambiguity taking into precedence when export production incorporates high import content, since the domestic cost or price of exports rises with depreciation.
+At such times, exporters tend to price to market, lowering their domestic currency price to maintain export market share.

 For example, EUR/USD: 1.1340 /1.1342.
 The first number quoted by the market maker is the market maker’s buy price for 1 unit of the base currency (1.1340).
 This is the bid quote, which is quoted to the exporter.
 The second quoted number is the market maker’s sell price for 1 unit of the base currency (1.1342).
 This is ask quote which is quoted to the importer.